Supporting the Northern Rivers region of New South Wales

 Phase 2 is a larger project to collect suitable data and construct a whole-of-catchment model for the Richmond River and test different flood mitigation scenarios.
 Find out more about the work being undertaken by CSIRO.

-This will inform longer-term flood mitigation measures, and is expected to be completed by the end of 2024.
+This will inform longer-term flood mitigation measures, and is expected to be completed by mid 2025.

 Phase 1 Report - Rapid Prioritisation for Flood Resilience in the Northern Rivers region